Port Columbus International Airport

 Appendix G Public Involvement (34.2 MB)

 Appendix H 2023 Noise Exposure (NEM) / Noise Compatibility Program (NCP) (1.2 MB)

 Appendix J Forecast (1.2 MB)

-A printed copy of the final Part 150 Noise Compatibility Study document is available at the administrative offices for the Columbus Regional Airport Authority, located at Port Columbus International Airport, 4600 International Gateway, Columbus, OH 43219.
+A printed copy of the final Part 150 Noise Compatibility Study document is available at the administrative offices for the Columbus Regional Airport Authority, located at John Glenn Columbus International Airport, 4600 International Gateway, Columbus, OH 43219.